 When to Report Who to Contact What to Report Fifteen (15) minutes prior to commencing a movement within the San Pedro Sector (Preparing to get underway from anchorages outside the federal breakwater, El Segundo or Avalon anchorages) Call: San Pedro Traffic on VHF-FM channel 14 a.
 Vessel name/call sign, b.
 Vessel destination port or direction of departure.
 If the vessel will cross the Traffic Separation Scheme, such vessel shall exercise utmost caution and comply with COLREGS Rule 10.
 Upon getting Call: San a.
-Vessel name/call sign, underway outside the Pedro b.
-"Underway at this time, Federal Breakwater Traffic on c.
+Vessel name/call sign, underway outside the Pedro b. õ Underway at this time , Federal Breakwater Traffic on c.
 Any changes/updates to 15 VHF-FM minute check-in call, channel d.
 If Inbound and embarking 14 pilot, ETA to Sea Buoy.
 Upon departing the Call: San a.
 Vessel name/call sign, San Pedro Sector Pedro b.
 Vessel location, bound for sea (at 25 nm Traffic on c.
 "Checking out of VTS".
 VTS boundary) VHF-FM channel 14 Additional Reporting Call the a.
-Response back to the appropriate (Additional reporting VTC VTC sector with requested information, may be necessary or sector e.g. (San Pedro Traffic "Vessel's Name required as determined requesting & abeam the Sierra Papa (SP) buoy). by the appropriate VTC the report
+Response back to the appropriate (Additional reporting VTC VTC sector with requested information, may be necessary or sector e.g. (San Pedro Traffic õVesseløs required as determined requesting Name, ETA to the LB Sea Buoy is by the appropriate VTC the report 10:00, over).